bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_CommunicationsApplianceTypeGateway/Documentation.md

-Properties in the property set are applicable for the gateway type of communications appliance.
+Properties in the property set are applicable to the gateway type of communications appliance.